LuisColome/core-functionality-plugin/README.md

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 ## Changelog

+### 1.0.0

+- Remove the Login Logo URL function, as it was added to my starter theme.
+- Added a function to add a link to the Plugins page from the Frontend, under Site's name.
+- Clean the code.
+- README updated.

 ### 0.9.5